OpenNewsLabs/autoEdit_2/docs/_posts/tutorials/JQuery_and_NWJS_packaging.md

-# JQuery and NWJS packaging
+# JQuery and NWJS packaging  - Draft

 it seems like that you need to use libraries that require JQuery, such as bootstrap js or backnone.